timJFrame/sei-project-3/README.md

 <h2>Creating The App</h2>

 <p>Once we had a clear idea for the project and how the app could potentially work we moved on to the planning phase.
-We began by creating wire frames to get a feel for how the flow of the site and created a Trello board to track how we were building the site and who was responsible for what.
+We began by creating wire frames to get a feel for the flow of the site and created a Trello board to track how we were building the site and who was responsible for what.
 It was at this point that each team member took ownership of an specfic area: Alberto was responsible for styling, I was responsible for the front-end and Sandra was responsible for the back-end.</p>

 # ![](readme-images/home-mockup.jpg)
 # ![](readme-images/register-mock-up.jpg)